House of Federation: Committee for Regional & Constitutional Affairs

 The Committee for States' Affairs is responsible for taking measures that promote unity with the consent of peoples and manages the implementation of the rights of nations and nationalities that fall under the jurisdiction of the House of the Federation.
 With the approval of the House Speaker, it creates committees to resolve disputes or misunderstandings that occur between states and failed to reach an agreement at the state level.
-It's the committee's duty to present a report to the House for Federal intervention if any state, in violation of the Constitution, endangers the constitutional order.
-The Committee also responsible for Legal Affairs identified civil cases that need to be incorporated into the code.
+It's the committee's duty to present a report to the House for Federation intervention if any state, in violation of the Constitution, endangers the constitutional order.
+The committee also responsible for Legal Affairs identified civil cases that need to be incorporated into the code.
 It also has the duty of coming up with issues that require a constitutional amendment and reviewing similar cases to present recommendations to the House.
 It is also responsible to see that the rights of deputies aren't infringed and to identify other disciplinary actions the house should take when the quorum for House Sessions repeatedly fails to materialize.